openwfm/WRF-SFIRE/standalone/README.txt

    to examine fuels.m and make graphics.

 B. fire.exe

 fire.exe is the complete fire model running with atmosphere from WRF-SFIRE output.

-1. build WRF-SFIRE as usual, options do not matter: cd ..; ./configure; compile em_fire
+1. build WRF-SFIRE as usual, options do not matter: cd ..; ./configure; compile em_fire (or em_real)
 2. Select compiler: ln -s make.inc.ifort make.inc or one of the others or make your own
 3. go back here: cd standalone
 4. build the executable: make fire
-5. Create the atmospheric forcing: cd test/em_fire/hill; ideal.exe; wrf.exe
+5. Create the atmospheric forcing: cd test/em_fire/hill; ideal.exe; wrf.exe (or your real simulation)
 6. link the atmospheric forcing: ln -s <the_wrfout_just_createdi> fire_input.nc
 7. Run the standalone: ../../../standalone/fire.exe